Cavonstavant/arcAAAAAAAAAAAAAAAAade/README.md

    3. INCLUDE_DIRS: The `include` path to the game headers files
 3. Add the subdirectory to be compiled by adding it to the `Src/Games/CMakeLists.txt` file
 4. Create a class that inherits from the `IGame` interface
-5. Set its state to 'IGame::GameState::RUNNING' when update is called for the first time
+5. Set its state to `IGame::GameState::RUNNING` when update is called for the first time
-6. Set its state to 'IGame::GameState::STOPPED' when the game is stopped
+6. Set its state to `IGame::GameState::STOPPED` when the game is stopped
-7. All methods of IGame needs to be implemented
+7. All methods of `IGame` needs to be implemented

 In order to create your own graphical display and use it inside arcAAAAAAAAAAAAAAAAade, you need to do multiple things: